Jacedeuce/notes/StackEdit/Linux104.md

 ### X Server
 * Instances are identified by a display name like `1.`
+* access is managed by `xhost`:
+	* server access control program for X

 ### xorg.conf Sections
 * Sections are bracketed by **SectionName** and **EndSection**